💰 Some links on this page are affiliate links — they cost you nothing extra.

 The tools have crossed a usability threshold that didn’t exist 18 months ago.
 Early AI writing tools were impressive demos that produced mediocre output.
 Early image generators were fascinating but impractical.
 What’s available now is genuinely useful for non-technical people on a daily basis — across writing, automation, creative work, and smart devices.

+That shift is now moving downstream from enterprises into everyday personal use, and the AI software built for non-technical users has caught up fast.
 Most major tools now have free tiers that are surprisingly capable, and paid tiers offer a meaningful step up in output quality and volume for regular users.
 The practical question isn’t whether AI is ready for everyday use — it clearly is.
 The question is which tools are worth your time, and how to get started without wasting a week on the wrong one.

 Want to understand what’s driving these changes?
 The plain-English explanation of generative AI is a good place to anchor your understanding before diving into specific tools.